billywongstuy/BrevityFinesse-SDSpr17FP/README.md

 ## Setup

-Step 1: Turn on the Gmail API
+1. Turn on the Gmail API

 a.
 Use https://console.developers.google.com/flows/enableapi?apiid=gmail to create or select a project in the Google Developers Console and automatically turn on the API.
 Click Continue, then Go to credentials.